The strategic role of a Solution Architect

 Enterprise Solution Architect role description

 The Enterprise Solution Architect is the individual that oversees an entire enterprise in terms of business entities, properties, external ecosystems, relationships, and more.
-Enterprise Architects focus on building robust solutions that solve a critical strategic issue.
+Enterprise Architects focus on building robust solutions that solve a critical strategic issues.
 Usually, Enterprise Architects supervise and take a back seat role by delegating specific tasks to specialists in particular areas.
 The principal involvement of Enterprise Architects is ensuring the company, as an entity, has streamlined application lifecycles and uses the technologies best suited for each application.

 Technical Architects role description

 To put it simply, Technical Architects provide leadership and guidance to development teams.
-Technical Architects are in charge of a specific engineering, software architecture or implementation technology.
+Technical Architects are in charge of specific engineering, software architecture, or implementation technology.
 Technical Architects play a technical leadership role to define standards and practices that should be followed throughout a solution project.
 Technical Architects work closely with technical development teams and executives to communicate information technology strategies, design overviews, applications, and more.

 In the last couple of years, the rise in demand for Solution Architects has exploded because of the broad array of skills they bring to a project’s framework.

-Solution Architects are individuals who, without the shadow of a doubt, are up to the task of dealing with complex environments while delivering value.
+Solution Architects are individuals who, without a shadow of a doubt, are up to the task of dealing with complex environments while delivering value.
 Their relevance is increasing in a world where solutions are the conjunction of technology, resources, skills, and business goals.

 Companies benefit from employing a Solution Architect as projects become more complex and challenging.
 This is because Solution Architects, as we previously mentioned, carry a toolbelt of skills and expertise that help identify processes, risks, technologies, and business outcomes involved in delivering a top-notch solution.

-For the near future, the role of a Solution Architect will continue to evolve.
+In the near future, the role of a Solution Architect will continue to evolve.
 It is not a static role and that is why it is still a work in progress.
 With this transformation and the opportunity for growth, more and more professionals are setting their sights on this promising position that is already one of the highest-paid jobs in the IT industry.